Request a Brochure

 What material should I use for my raised bed?

-Plastic is an option if you're looking for a raised bed that's easy and inexpensive to maintain, however it doesn't provide the best drainage or insulation for plants.
-That being said, many gardeners use plastic as a base layer in their wooden beds to prevent rotting and increase drainage.
+Plastic is an option if you're looking for a raised bed that's easy and inexpensive to maintain, however it doesn't provide the best drainage or insulation for plants, plus they don’t look anywhere near as aesthetically pleasing as aluminium raised beds.
+That being said, many gardeners use plastic as a base layer in their metal beds to increase drainage.

 What size raised bed should I buy?

-How high do you want the beds?
-Ideally beds should be at least 40cm deep, especially if they are built on paving or compacted soil.
+Ideally beds should be at least 20cm deep, especially if they are built on paving or compacted soil.
 But you may want much deeper raised beds if you want to grow plants with deep roots, or to avoid bending down too much whilst gardening.
-If you buy a kit, you may want to get two, or even three tiers instead of one.

-Does a raised bed go inside or outside of a greenhouse?
+Does a raised bed fit inside a greenhouse?

 Why choose a Rhino Raised Bed

-Most metal raised beds are made from galvanised steel for durability.
-Metal raised beds can come in a wide range of designs and finishes to fit in with the design of your garden.
-Aluminium raised beds are an ideal choice for the urban gardener, because they’re lightweight, easy to move around and won’t collapse in harsh weather conditions.
-They’re also very easy to clean, which makes them a great option if you’re looking for low-maintenance raised beds.
+Most metal raised beds are made from galvanised steel for durability and can come in a wide range of designs and finishes to fit in with the design of your garden.
+Aluminium raised beds are an ideal choice for the urban gardener because they’re lightweight, easy to move around and won’t collapse in harsh weather conditions.
+They’re also very easy to clean, which makes them a great option if you’re looking for low maintenance raised beds.

-Our Rhino raised beds are a great example of high quality metal raised beds in the UK and can be finished in the same colour as your Rhino greenhouse.
-The kit is well designed and easy to assemble.
+Our Rhino raised beds are a great example of high quality metal raised beds made in the UK and can be finished in the same colour as your Rhino greenhouse.
+Furthermore, all fixings are located on the inside of our raised beds to help maintain a flawless appearance.

 Why not check out the full range of Rhino Metal Raised Beds?